 }

-Martinez-Sanchez et al., Natural Language Instructions for Scene-Responsive Human-in-the-Loop Motion Planning in Autonomous Driving using Vision-Language-Action Models, arXiv:2602.04184, 2026. https://arxiv.org/abs/2602.04184
+Martinez-Sanchez et al., Natural Language Instructions for Scene-Responsive Human-in-the-Loop Motion Planning in Autonomous Driving using Vision-Language-Action Models, to appear in IEEE Intelligent Vehicles Symposium 2026. arXiv:2602.04184, 2026. https://arxiv.org/abs/2602.04184

 BibTeX